Lue, New South Wales

 Lue was prosperous after the opening of the railway to Mudgee in 1884, but declined from the 1930s.
+In 1921, leases taken up at the locality of Barigan and plans made to erect oil share retorts there; the oil that would have been produced was planned to be pumped through a pipeline to Lue railway station.

 Lue Hotel and Lue Pottery are businesses still in operation.
+The Lue railway station still exists and is heritage listed.

 A few kilometres from Lue on the Mudgee Road lies the historic Havilah homestead with its adjoining Havilah Memorial Church.